bertvv/ansible-role-bind/README.md

 ### Zone types and Zone type auto-detection

 Zone `type` is an optional zone parameter that defines if the zone type should be of `primary`, `secondary` or `forward` type.
-When `type` parameter is ommited, zone type will be autodetected based on the intersection of host IP addresses and `primaries` record when configuring primary or secondary zone.
+When `type` parameter is omitted, zone type will be autodetected based on the intersection of host IP addresses and `primaries` record when configuring primary or secondary zone.
 When `primaries` is not defined and `forwarders` is defined, the zone type will be set to `forward`.

-Zone autodetection functionality is especially usefull when deploying multi-site DNS infrastrucutre.
-It is convinient to have a "shared" `bind_zones` definitions in a single group inventory file for all dns servers ( ex. `group_vars\dns.yml`).
+Zone auto-detection functionality is especially useful when deploying multi-site DNS infrastructure.
+It is convenient to have a "shared" `bind_zones` definitions in a single group inventory file for all dns servers ( ex. `group_vars\dns.yml`).
 Such an approach allows to switch between primary and secondary server(s) roles by updating `primaries` record only and rerunning the playbook.

 See example of shared `bind_zones` in [molecule/shared_inventory/converge.yml](molecule/shared_inventory/converge.yml) and the accompanying [dns.yml](molecule/shared_inventory/group_vars/all.yml) file.

-This scenario can be tested by runing `molecule test --scenario-name shared_inventory`
+This scenario can be tested by running `molecule test --scenario-name shared_inventory`

 ---
 **NOTE**